 Falafel is very popular in the Middle East as a fast food.
-Vendors sell it on the street corners is most popular in countries like Israel, Egypt and Syria.
-It is regarded as a "fast food" and sold like hot dogs by street vendors.
+It is most popular in countries like Israel, Egypt, and Syria, regarded as a "fast food" and sold like hot dogs by street vendors.
 Falafel is also the national dish of Israel.

 Falafel is a favorite among vegetarians.
 The spices are important and should be personalized to taste.
 This recipe is a traditional method of cooking falafel.
-It can be time consuming because of having to soak the beans overnight.
-(No time to make your own falafel?
-Check out our favorite falafel mixes.)
+It can be time-consuming because of having to soak the beans overnight.

 - 1 15-19 oz can chickpeas, drained